 BL-1.
-The Board's sole official connection to the operational organization, its achievements, and conduct will be through a the Chief Executive Officer (CEO)/General Manager.
-Whose title shall be titled CEO/General Manager.
+The Board's sole official connection to the operational organization, its achievements, and conduct will be through the Chief Executive Officer (CEO)/General Manager.

 UNITY OF CONTROL

 BL-2.
 Only officially passed motions and resolutions of the Board are binding on the CEO/General Manager.